-The induced emf is coil 2 directly proportional to the current passes through the coil 1.
+The induced emf in coil 2 is directly proportional to the current that passes through coil 1.

-The constant of proportionality is called as mutual inductance.
+The constant of proportionality is called mutual inductance.
 It can be written as

 The SI unit of inductance is henry (H)

-In a similar manner, the current in coil 2, I2 can produce an induced emf in coil 1 when I2 is varying with respect to time.
+In a similar manner, the current in coil 2, I2, can produce an induced emf in coil 1 when I2 varies with respect to time.
 Then,

 This constant of proportionality is another mutual inductance.

 Changing I2 produces changing magnetic flux in coil 1.

 Experiments and calculations that combine Ampere’s law and Biot-Savart’s law confirm that the two constants, M21 and M12, are equal in the absence of material medium between the two coils.

 M12 = M21 … (5)